Grad and PT Student Technology Survival Guide

 The e-Warrior Digital Life and Learning Program

 The e-Warrior Digital Life and Learning Program provides WSU students with a pre-configured laptop and tablet, a wide array of software applications, and several other benefits that create a very reliable academic computing experience.
-Graduate students can choose to participate in the e-Warrior Digital Life and Learning Program or use personally-owned devices.
+Graduate and part-time students can choose to participate in the e-Warrior Digital Life and Learning Program or use personally-owned devices.

 - General information about the program

 Personally-owned laptops connecting to the WSU campus network must meet these minimum requirements: